hughgrigg/php-business-time/README.md

 $dates = $factory->getDates();
 // = array of date objects from the specified calendar.
 $webCalFiConstraint = $factory->makeConstraint();
-// = a Dates constraint containing the retrieved dates and their descriptions.
+// = a constraint containing the retrieved dates and their descriptions.
 ```

 The constraint will be set up with names and dates from the WebCal.fi calendar